MURRAY PARK SCHOOL ADMISSION ARRANGEMENTS 2020-21

 If the number of applications exceeds the number of places then the following criteria will apply, in order of importance:

 - A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order67.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989) or (c) in state care outside of England and have ceased being in state care as a result of being adopted, also receive the same highest priority for admission into a school in England.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989) or (c) in state care outside of England and have ceased being in state care as a result of being adopted, also received the same highest priority for admission into a school in England.

 - Those living in the defined “normal catchment” area (map available)

 - Siblings of those students who will be attending the school at the date of admission – in order of proximity.
-Where a family moves after the closing date, we will assess applications from the address the parents are living at the closing date, and will reassess applications on the national offer date.
+Where a family moves after the closing date, we will assess applications from the address the parents are living at the closest date, and will reassess applications on the national offer date.